-- Schools will, to the extent possible, operate the School Breakfast Program. - Schools will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation, including serving breakfast in the classroom, "grab-and-go" breakfast, or
+- Schools will, to the extent possible, operate the School Breakfast Program. - Schools will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation, including serving breakfast in the classroom, "grab-and-go" breakfast, or breakfast during morning break or recess.

 1 To the extent possible, schools will offer at least two non-fried vegetable and two fruit options each day and will offer five different fruits and five different vegetables over the course of a week.
-Schools are encouraged to source fresh fruits and vegetables from local farmers when practicable.
+Schools are encouraged to source fresh fruits and vegetables from local farmers when practicable